Can Genetic Screening for Athletes Help to Prevent Sudden Cardiac Deaths in Sports?

 While you may see headlines about sudden cardiac deaths in athletes on Google and Crossref, the prevalence of these tragic events might not be as high as you’d think.
 According to PubMed and WorldCat databases, the incidence of sudden cardiac death among athletes varies greatly across different sports and populations.
 However, it’s vital to remember that even a single case can have a profound impact.

-Sujet a lire : What Is the Effect of Progressive Muscle Relaxation on Pre-Operative Anxiety?
+A lire aussi : What Is the Effect of Progressive Muscle Relaxation on Pre-Operative Anxiety?

 Exercise, by its very nature, puts stress on the heart.
 In most cases, the heart adapts healthily to this stress, becoming stronger and more efficient.
 But for some athletes, especially those with underlying genetic heart diseases, intense exercise can lead to a serious risk of sudden cardiac death.